EarlPitts/bsc-thesis/chapters/01-intro.md

 # Introduction

-For cloud computing to become how we know it today, it had to go through a series of steps, with each TODO When mainframes first started to appear, their astronomical price made it practically impossible for companies to give each of their employees a device of their own.
+For cloud computing to become how we know it today, it had to go through a series of steps, each improving upon the previous solution.
+When mainframes first started to appear, their astronomical price made it practically impossible for companies to give each of their employees a device of their own.
 However, having only a single person operate the mainfram would lose precious compute time.
 To solve the problem of allocating the mainframe's resources more efficiently, time-sharing was invented.